 So awhile back I started re-watching The X-Files.
-It's available on Netflix, Hulu, and Amazon (that last one's an affiliate link), and now available in a very nice HD remaster.
+It's available on Hulu, in a very nice HD remaster.
 (Apparently the entire series, except the pilot, was originally filmed in widescreen, so the remastered episodes aren't cropped, they're actually expanded -- except, again, the pilot.
 And also seasons 5-9, which aired in widescreen the first time, but now they're also in HD.)

 I'm also working my way through Millennium (which is not available in any format other than DVD and illegal download), and I'll watch Lone Gunmen when I get to that point in the chronology.

 And I got to thinking, you know, I should make a list of what episodes are worth watching -- since, let's be honest, there are a hell of a lot of them that aren't.

 Now, X-Files episodes are generally broken down into two categories: mythology episodes (the continuity based ones that deal with the overarching plots about aliens and a massive government conspiracy) and monster-of-the-week episodes (the standalone, one-off episodes).
 Generally speaking, I like the monster-of-the-week episodes better; they have more variety in both content and tone, they're often a lot of fun, and they don't string you along with the idea that they're building toward some kind of grand resolution.
 (Spoiler alert: there is no grand resolution; the writers are making the mythology up as they go along.)
 But, on the other hand, there are mythology episodes I really like, and they're fun in their own way despite the continuity being a hodgepodge and a mess.